GMAT Word Problems: Introduction and Strategies.

 What to Expect from GMAT Word Problems

 Think of GMAT word problems as questions that ask you to turn real-world situations into math problems.
 Of course, this can be a lot more complicated than it sounds.
-After all, it’s one thing to understand algebra in the abstract, and quite another to think about where the rubber meets the road.
+After all, it’s one thing to understand algebra in the abstract and quite another to think about where the rubber meets the road.

-You may be feeling the pressure, but hang in there!
 If you’re worried about how to master word problems on the GMAT, keep reading for our GMAT Word Problems strategy guide.

 Strategy Guide: What’s the Trick to Mastering GMAT Word Problems?